btzy/lieuzhenghong.com/_posts/2020-08-29-a-simple-parallel-processing-library.md

 to get pandas `DataFrames`,
 which is the format in which I do the majority of my data analysis.

-## Documentation
+## How it works in more detail

 ### Overall abstraction

 This pipeline runs a function `f` on a large number of input files in parallel and logs the results into a CSV.

 It is made up of two files.
+The first file `jobbuilder.py` reads the `source_path` from `config.yaml`.
+It looks for all files inside `source_path` that match a user-specified criteria.

-The first file, `jobbuilder.py`, takes an input (source) directory and produces `nodejobfile` text files that tell each process which files to work on.
+It writes these file paths inside `nodejobfile` text files that tell each process which files to work on.

-Then the second file `jobrunner.py` spins up the processes.
+The second file `jobrunner.py` spins up the processes.
 Each process looks at its `nodejobfile` text file, and works through the list.

-For each `$FILEPATH` listed in `nodejobfile`, the process opens the file, runs some function `f` on that file, and appends the output to a .csv file.
+For each `$FILEPATH` listed in `nodejobfile`:

+- the process opens the file,
+- runs some function `f` on that file,
+- and (tries to) append the output to a .csv file.

 If the function successfully runs, an empty file called `done.job` is created in `<$WORKING_DIR>/tracking/<$FILEPATH>/`as a record of completion.
-If the function throws an exception, then an empty file called `error.job` is created in the directory instead.
+If the function throws an exception, then a file called `error.job` is created instead.

 Keeping a record of file completion means that the processes can be terminated and restarted at any time without going through the same files again.